learn-co-curriculum/java-mod-5-jpa-crud/README.md

 Now we will use JPA to fetch a student object from the database using the entity's primary key `id`.

-Add the following code to the `JpaReadStudent` class:
+Add the following code to the `JpaRead` class:

 ```java
 package org.example;